What I didn’t know about Washington, D.C. 🤭

 A humbling discovery, big walks, and tips for your own trip.

-Oh shoot, I missed our usual Monday get-together — so happy Tuesday, Reader!
+Oh shoot, I missed our usual Monday get-together — so happy Tuesday!

 This week’s note is running late because we were busy walking our way around Washington, D.C.
 Would you believe, in four short days we logged nearly 100,000 steps (93,556 to be exact!).
 No wonder Monday slipped away.